Blockstream/satellite/doc/antenna-pointing.md

 If you are not able to lock to the signal, you should try further adjustments to the antenna.
-Assuming you have identified the signal on gqrx before, you can infer that the pointing is already very close and, therefore, only subtle adjustments are required at this point to improve the signal quality.
+Assuming you have identified the signal on gqrx before, you can infer that the pointing is already very close and, therefore, only subtle adjustments are required at this point in order for the signal quality to become sufficient for locking.
 Try fine adjustments until you are able to get a lock on the receiver application.

 Finally, once you are locked, you can still try to improve the signal quality.
 There are a few ways in which you can obtain an indication of signal quality.
-One way is to look at the timeline plot, like the one shown below:
+One way is to look at the timeline plot, like the one below:

 ![leandvb timeline metrics](img/leandvb-timeline.png?raw=true "leandvb timeline metrics")